• Skip to primary navigation

 And then I like to have the tapioca dessert assembled (with strawberries and cream) and chilled for several hours or overnight, before serving.
 It's one of those recipes that tastes better on the second day because the flavors have had time to blend.

-But this strawberry tapioca pudding can also be served within a few hours if needed.
+However, this strawberry tapioca pudding can also be served within a few hours if needed.

 After cooking the tapioca/jello mixture, set your pan into a bowl of ice water to chill it quickly.
-Refrigerate it for a couple of hours, add the strawberries and cream and serve.
+Refrigerate it for a couple of hours, add the strawberries and cream, and serve.

 Keep this strawberry jello dessert refrigerated in an airtight container for up to 5 days - if it lasts that long 🙂 .
 But keep in mind that the whipped cream may start to thin the pudding a bit after a couple of days.